 As we readied ourselves for the trip, I tossed the needed supplies into my rucksack.
-A camping stove, pots, pans, a coffee mug, fuel, quick-dry clothing, a rain jacket, a flask, and, despite the fact that it was June, a four season tent.
-After a year of living in Scotland I had learned that experiencing four seasons in a single day was more of a regularity than an oddity.
+A camping stove, pots, pans, a coffee mug, fuel, quick-dry clothing, a rain jacket, a flask, and, despite the fact that it was June, a four-season tent.
+After a year of living in Scotland, I had learned that experiencing four seasons in a single day was more of a regularity than an oddity.
 Matt noticed as I packed the tent and said, “You really want to carry that on the bike?
-We could just open bivy, sleep under the stars.
+We could just open a bivy, and sleep under the stars.
 It would be a lot lighter.”

 “Nah.”
 I replied, dismissing the wisdom of his suggestion.
 “Weight won’t be an option.
 It’ll be on my bike, not my back.
 Besides, you’ll be happy I brought this baby along.”